Brown-University-Library/DHDSsummer2021/01-July-6.md

 * 11:00-11:30 Welcome and Introductions (Steve Lubar, Joe Meisel)
 * 11:30-12:30 DH project evaluation and review exercise in groups
 * _12:30-1:00  lunch_
-* 1:00-2:00 Groups report back on website evaluation
+* 1:00-2:00 Groups report back on DH project evaluation
 * 2:00-3:00 AntConc Demo and Hands-on
 * 3:00-3:30 Introduce the rest of the workshop; questions; homework.